teru03/LessonScheduler/readme.txt

 == Changelog ==

 = 1.2.0
-Corresponded to sort of fields which are normal profile fields, optional fields and added fields to cimy plugin.
+Corresponded to select for display felds from normal profile fields, optional fields and added fields to cimy plugin.
+Corresponded to sort of display fields.
 Corresponded to https.
 Provided template file for customize.
 Provided user function for customize.